ffirg/ansible/README.md

 ```

 ### Facts
-facts.all contains all the facts as dicovered by gather_facts for a typical Linux host
+facts.all contains all the facts as discovered by the gather_facts module for a typical Linux host

 #### Inventory hosts file